- Introduction to Forensics (CSI WEST)

-This is my fourth year teaching at WEST and it is my pleasure to explore physical science.
-In addition to Physical Science, last year I taught Chemistry for WEST and Mathematics at The University of Saint Thomas.
+This is my sixth year teaching at WEST and it is my pleasure to explore physical science.
+In addition to Physical Science, in the past I have taught Chemistry for WEST and Mathematics at The University of Saint Thomas.
 I like science and students.
 It is exciting to work with the minds of the future.
 I have previously taught polymer chemistry to high school students and was Chair of the 3M Science Training Encouragement Program, which was designed to introduce students to science and technology in industrial settings.
 I have also taught mathematics at The University of Michigan.

 In industry, I worked as a Research Chemist and Process Engineer for 3M and IBM.
 I hold six patents in thermal dye technology.
 I have a B.S. in Biochemistry and a M.S. in Macromolecular Science and Engineering from The University of Michigan.
 Continuing education includes graduate coursework in polymer chemistry, engineering, polymer processing, and industrial chemistry.